roopelele/carlo-gavazzi-energy-meter-reader/README.md

 # Carlo Gavazzi energy meter reader and heating control.
-This requires a Raspberry Pi and Carlo Gavazzi em340m  power meter.
-Other meters may be used, but mbus.py needs to be tweaked

-powerControl.py: this file controls the pins connected to heater. run this as superuser mbus.py: this file reads Carlo gavzzi em340m energy meter and writes available energy to file.
-Run this as normal user
+This is a simple program to remotely read a Carlo Gavazzi em340m power meter using M-bus, control a water heater via raspberry pi GPIO, and export statistics to [Home Assistant](https://github.com/home-assistant)

+Requirements: a raspberry pi, usb-to-mbus converter, and a suitable power meter.
+May require tweaks to run, as this is a custom solution.

+Software is intended to be used via a systemd service (example unit file provided), and requires a restart every hour due to power delivery issues potentially hanging the software randomly.